 At Infoblox, we are able to help enterprises get past these and instead focus on the benefits it offers.
 By running on Microsoft Azure and Amazon Web Service integrating with multiple private clouds and container environments, Infoblox is giving customers the tools they need to succeed in a cloud-based world:

-- Discovery & Visibility: Give Infoblox the credentials to your public/private IAAS platforms and we’ll discover everything running in your traditional, private and public cloud environments – devices, VMs and network.
+- Discovery & Visibility: Give Infoblox the credentials to your public/private IAAS platforms and we’ll discover everything running in your traditional, private and public cloud environments – devices, VMs, and network.
 What’s more, we’ll provide auditing and reporting as well.

-- Automation: Infoblox Actionable Network Intelligence gives IT teams the power to control their hybrid cloud environments through policy-based automation of DNS, DHCP and IPAM services.
-For example, instead of standing up a basic DNS server in AWS that needs continuous updates and patches, Infoblox DDI for AWS ensures agility, consistency and visibility for those workloads.
+- Automation: Infoblox Actionable Network Intelligence gives IT teams the power to control their hybrid cloud environments through policy-based automation of DNS, DHCP, and IPAM services.
+For example, instead of standing up a basic DNS server in AWS that needs continuous updates and patches, Infoblox DDI for AWS ensures agility, consistency, and visibility for those workloads.
 Open RESTful interfaces allow for more customization.

 - Use of public cloud APIs: We don’t just run on public cloud like AWS as an AMI, we also intercept AWS APIs frequently used by developers to enforce policy and IP/network assignments

 - Multiple Deployment Options: As our clients’ needs have changed over the past few years, we’ve evolved with them, providing solutions for a centralized approach to DDI management across all platforms, cloud or on-premises.
-By bringing core network services together with public cloud in a single interface, Infoblox eliminates many of the challenges raised by the increasing complexity of public-cloud or hybrid cloud environments.
+By bringing core network services together with the public cloud in a single interface, Infoblox eliminates many of the challenges raised by the increasing complexity of public-cloud or hybrid cloud environments.